 The Moral Economy of Markets: Constituting and Resisting Relations of Power (2018-2019)

-The creation of capitalist markets has been, and continues to be, a transformative process, involving the displacement of peoples from their homelands as well as the disruption of traditional norms, cultures and institutions – creating opportunities for some while discarding others to the margins.
+The creation of capitalist markets has been, and continues to be, a transformative process, involving the displacement of peoples from their homelands as well as the disruption of traditional norms, cultures and institutions.
 Such markets have brought disparate worlds together across geographies, identities and sociocultures, linking projects of market-driven modernization in intimate ways.

 - How do vulnerable populations reconfigure territories and lives with and against the incursions of marketizations and what can be learned from their experiences?

 - In what ways do individuals and communities navigate, operate outside of and/or defy the market’s system of dependence and precarity to find creative means of resilience, sustainability and wellbeing?

 - What lessons might be gleaned from modes of persistence, resilience and resistance that inform responses to planetary disasters, escalating inequalities, the disintegration of traditional communities, the expulsions of peoples and species and the deadening of land and seas?

 - What alternative narratives exist that may point the way toward a more equitable, just and sustainable future?
 And what might the role of markets be in this future?